 I like to tell this story: I came home from a huge national prophetic event and my wife is really sweet, but she said, “Hey, mister prophet, if you can see everything how come you can’t see that the trash needs to be taken out and the lawn needs to be mowed?”
 I love this because it pointed to the practical things that I wasn’t seeing that relate to community and real life.
 No matter how many heavenly experiences someone has, it has to come back to a practical expression of love within a community.
 Other people see things too.
 Never discount that.
 You need their piece as much as they need yours.

-8. What do you feel God is doing on the earth at this time?
+8. Q: What do you feel God is doing on the earth at this time?

 The School of the Prophets is happening this August!
 If this blog resonated with you, I’d love for you to join us this year.
+Over this 5-day intensive school, we will cover many of the subjects that need to be mastered so that prophets and prophetesses can successfully wear their mantle and fulfill their divine mission.
 You can sign up here, and I hope to see you there!

 Topics: All TopicsProphetic